ldbv-by/bav4/README.md

 Mostly services are beeing injected in order to be interchangeable.
 Services may retrieve data from an external source by using a provider function.
 Such providers are also interchangeable.
-Names of services and provider functions starting with 'BVV' are focusing the LDBV context and infrastructure.
+Services and provider functions whose names start with 'BVV' are focusing on the LDBV context and infrastructure.

 ### `src/modules`